Menu

 Skull fractures are breaks in the actual skull bone.
 There are four types of skull fractures:

 The severity of the head injury also depends on what part of the child’s brain is affected.
 For example, if a child suffers a head injury in his or her frontal lobe, it can affect their memory, emotions, impulse control, motor function, and social interactions.
 If the injury occurred in the child’s cerebellum, coordination may be affected, as well as the ability to judge distance and depth.
 Cerebellum injuries in children may also cause tremors.
-Finally, if a child brain injury occurs in the brainstem, the child may suffer coma, paralysis, or death.
+Finally, if a child’s brain injury occurs in the brainstem, the child may suffer coma, paralysis, or death.

 Treatments for these injuries, especially the more severe brain injuries, are extremely expensive and can send a family into financial distress very quickly.
 If your family is going through this, reach out to the Regan Zambri Long child brain injury lawyers.
-We can walk you through the claims process and help you recover damages for medical expenses, pain and suffering.
+We can walk you through the claims process and help you recover damages for medical expenses, and pain and suffering.

 5 stars small boy holding onto his father,